BEST way to fly

 Clearly, this is an invitation to get trained and have the opportunity to work with an aircrew, fly in a CAP aircraft at CAP/U.S. Air Force expense, but it's much more than that.
 It's an opportunity to give your time and energy as a volunteer member of the U.S. Air Force

 Auxiliary, the Civil Air Patrol, to put yourself at risk in order to potentially save lives, or to provide needed materials (such as digital photos) that may contribute to a disaster declaration or provide disaster relief.
-For most of us, and an opportunity to combine our desire to serve our community, with our interest in aviation, and a desire to learn new skills and help others.
+For most of us, we consider ourselves privileged to have an opportunity to combine our desire to serve our community, with our interest in aviation, and a desire to learn new skills and help others.

 That means ongoing training to keep your newly developed skills sharp, to build on those skills to make yourself more effective, and to make yourself available to serve when the need arises.
 Most CAP members have careers and families, and we are not asking you to drop everything each time something happens.
 However, we do ask that you post a schedule of when you can and can't be available to serve.
 Many members can only serve certain days of the week, such as weekends.
 Other members can only serve if called after hours (due to work, family, or other schedules according to needs).